robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 When the static library API is used, Robot Framework uses introspection to find out what keywords the library class or module implements.
-By default it excludes methods and functions starting with an underscore, and with Java based libraries it ignores also private methods as well as methods implemented only in `java.lang.Object`.
+By default it excludes methods and functions starting with an underscore.
 All the methods and functions that are not ignored are considered keywords.
-For example, the Python and Java libraries below implement a single keyword :name:`My Keyword`.
+For example, the library below implements a single keyword :name:`My Keyword`.

 .. sourcecode:: python